WINTER SALE: Save up to $862 on our trips! Book now and secure your adventure!

 Miraflores

 Miraflores is one of the most upscale districts of Lima.
 It is located on the picturesque coastal cliffs of the Pacific.
-Miraflores is one of the major cultural centers of Lima, featuring a theatre, museums, and art galleries.
+Miraflores is one of the major cultural centres of Lima, featuring a theatre, museums, and art galleries.
 It is a great tourist destination as it is host to acclaimed hotels like the five star Miraflores Park Hotel.
 There is also a myriad of boutiques, restaurants, bars, clubs, and pubs.
 Larcomar is a particularly popular spot to grab food, bowl a few rounds with friends, or catch a movie in Lima’s most state-of-the-art cinema.
 There are many beautiful parks in Miraflores too, including that of the Miraculous Virgin where you can behold the extraordinary Church of la Virgen Milagrosa.

 Ica

 Ica is a desert oasis that produces astronomical amounts of produce right in the middle of the dunes of the Atacama.
-It is only a few kilometers from the pristine Huacachina Oasis, which is certainly worth a visit.
+It is only a few kilometres from the pristine Huacachina Oasis, which is certainly worth a visit.
 Ica is even the nation’s largest wine producer, as well as producing Pisco brandy.
 Unfortunately, Ica suffered a lot of damage during the 2007 earthquake.
 Many buildings are still undergoing repairs, and Ica’s beautiful cathedral was condemned.
-Still, Ica is home to the Museo Regional de Ica, which houses multiple mummies and pre-colonial artifacts.
+Still, Ica is home to the Museo Regional de Ica, which houses multiple mummies and pre-colonial artefacts.
 It is also near Nazca where you can see the famous Atacama Desert drawings.

 The Huacachina Oasis, in the desert sand dunes near the city of Ica, Peru